 More recently, there’s the case of the Manchester at Mansell apartment complex burning to the ground.
 Thankfully, the building’s fire safety seems to have been adequate in one way: all 31 residents were able to escape with their lives.
 On the other hand, many of the methods of preventing out-of-control fires in the first place are a landlord’s responsibility.
 If the blaze started with faulty wiring, for example, or if it spread beyond a single unit due to excessively flammable building materials, the property management company could be responsible for the damage.

 Had anyone died, they could have been responsible for that too.

 There is one notable exception to the right to sue negligent landlords, and that’s the employer-employee relationship.
 When a wrongful death happens on the job, worker’s comp law blocks the family from suing the employer directly.
 There are often other avenues for pursuing compensation, however.
-A wrongful death attorney can help you identify your options.
+An Atlanta wrongful death lawyer can help you identify your options.

 Landlords May Also Be Responsible for Protecting People from Violent Crime